quiltdata/quilt/docs/examples/nextflow.md

 # Nextflow nf-quilt3

 ##  Beta preview
-`nf-quilt3` is changing rapidly and therefore is not yet recommended for production work.
+`nf-quilt3` is evolving rapidly and therefore is not yet recommended for production work.

 ## What is Nextflow?